CGC Registry

 Set Description:

-In the late 2000s I set a goal to collect Action Comics issues 400 through 500 (1971-1979) in 9.8 grade, with white page preservation and perfect cover alignment - or as close to as possible.
-My goal has since expanded to include any example I can afford in the 300s (1963-1971) with the same criteria - obtaining 9.8 examples alone without regard to cover centering or page quality is difficult enough.
+In the late 2000s I set a goal to collect Action Comics issues 400 through 499 (1971-1979) in 9.8 grade, with white page preservation and perfect, or as close to as possible, cover alignment.
+My goal has since expanded to include any example I can afford from the 300 numbered issues (1963-1971) with the same criteria (obtaining 9.8 examples alone without regard to cover centering or page quality is difficult enough).
 I have invested many years in building this set, which have come with some heartbreaking auction losses, spending more than I should have on some books and selling other books along the way to make certain purchases possible.

-I have added various pedigree pieces over the years to my collection, including several from the Rocky Mountain pedigree, many of which I was able to bid on and win when they were brought to the market for the first time by ComicLink in 2010 and 2011.
+I have been fortunate in acquiring several pedigree pieces over the years for my collection, including several pieces from the Rocky Mountain pedigree, many of which I was able to bid on and win when they were brought to the market for the first time by ComicLink in 2010 and 2011.

 John G. Fantucchio